10-01-2019, 04:40 PM

 "Yes ma'am, how can I help you?" a salesman walked up.

-"We are here for these shoes for the Vidya Niketan uniform." she handed him the note from Pinky's school.
+"We are here for these shoes for the Vidya Niketan uniform." she handed him the note from Pinky's college.

 "Ice cream!" the brat pouted, but at least stopped jumping up and down.